 Number of Covid-19 cases at Intel construction site rises to 85

-Further testing reveals more infections on the biggest construction site in the country
+Additional testing reveals further infections on biggest building site in the country

-The number of confirmed cases of Covid-19 on the Intel construction site in Leixlip, Co Kildare has increased to 85.
+The number of confirmed coronavirus cases on the Intel construction site in Leixlip, Co Kildare, has risen to 85.

 Further testing has taken place at what is the largest construction site in the country, employing 5,000 people.
 This has revealed approximately 15 new cases.
-Initially 70 new cases were confirmed.
+Initially, 70 were confirmed.

-An Intel spokeswoman said the Health and Safety Authority (HSA) is on site and construction is continuing.
+An Intel spokeswoman said the Health and Safety Authority is on site and construction is continuing.

 The spokeswoman said the source of the infection has not been established.
 Workers are required to wear masks at all times both inside and outside while working and also while being transported to and from the site.